eic/drich-dev/MR.md

 - request review for `eicd` MR
 - merge `irt-init-v02` to `master` in `irt`
 - decide how to proceed with `athena`: frontdoor vs backdoor
-  - backdoor: add `irt` objects to `athena`, and produce an auxilliary ROOT configuration file
+  - backdoor: add `irt` objects to `athena`, and produce an auxiliary ROOT configuration file
     - pro: fully implemented and tested (used for proposal)
     - pro: will be easier to maintain in the future
     - con(?): introduces `irt->athena` dependency
-  - frondoor: use `GeoSvc` in `juggler` to access `athena` geometry and MPTs
+  - frontdoor: use `GeoSvc` in `juggler` to access `athena` geometry and MPTs
     - con: requires reviving and testing of `GeoSvc` code
     - pro(?): no `irt->athena` dependency
   - if backdoor chosen: